Secret document for job hunting/career changes for non-major developers who spent 30 million won

 I was once in the same position as you.

-I am sharing all the know-how I acquired by spending over 30 million won over 5 years, along with the experiences I gained in the field.
+I am sharing all the know-how I acquired while spending over 30 million won over 5 years, along with the experiences I gained in the field.

-I have seen so many cases where people work hard on coding but keep going to the right, even though they need to go to the left to get a job.
+I have seen so many cases where people code hard only to head right, even though they need to go left to get a job.

 Your "skills" might improve.
-However, it can still be difficult to get hired.
+However, it could still be difficult to get hired.

-You must work hard only after setting the right direction to achieve what you want.
+You must work hard after setting the proper direction to achieve what you want.

 This book was written with the goal of achieving 10x results even when spending the same amount of time on the same task.